shopware/docs/resources/guidelines/testing/store/README.md

 * **[Lighthouse audit home/listing/detail](../store/quality-guidelines-apps/README.md#frontend-apps)** - We check:

-    * If your extension affects the storefront or not?  (so that the search engines have no problems with it).
+    * If your extension affects the Storefront or not?  (so that the search engines have no problems with it).
     * If all buttons, labels, etc., are named correctly?

 We pay attention to all five audits.
 The app must not limit these.
 Like most search engines, we also pay attention to mobile-first.